Call Madison criminal defense lawyer Robert T. Ruth at (608) 257-2540 for

 Madison WI Escape Defense Lawyer Attorney

 Escape is another crime in the WI criminal law that broadly defined and carries different penalties, depending on the details of the particular escape.
 Some escapes are a misdemeanor, but most are felonies.
-The escape law in the Wisconsin criminal code is set forth below.
+The escape law in the Wisconsin criminal code is set forth below

 946.42.
 Escape